veit/jupyter-tutorial/docs/productive/envs/spack/combinatorial-builds.rst

         $ spack install vim +python
         $ spack install vim –python

-  * Depending on other conditions, dependencies can optionally apply, e.g. gcc dependency on mpc from version 4.5:
+  * Depending on other conditions, dependencies can optionally apply, for example gcc dependency on mpc from version 4.5:

     .. code-block:: python